 • Nearest Major Airport: Albuquerque International Sunport

-It’s hard to beat a visit to Camden, Maine with its New England charm and rich maritime history — but visiting in October is next level.
+It’s hard to beat a visit to Camden, Maine, with its New England charm and rich maritime history — but visiting in October is next level.
 Located directly on Penobscot Bay, Camden is a historic nautical town.
-In early October, the russet tones of autumn are backdropped by blue of the Bay and the smell of campfires and apple cider fill the air.
+In early October, the russet tones of autumn are backdropped by the blue of the bay, and the smell of campfires and apple cider fill the air.

-Downtown, you can browse the many cafes, coffee shops, tourist shops, antique stores and galleries.
+You can browse the many cafes, coffee shops, tourist shops, antique stores, and galleries downtown.
 Then walk down to the harborfront, where you can spend a few more hours exploring or relaxing on the lawn.
-Drive up to Camden Hills State Park and enjoy a network of easy to moderate hiking trails to witness the glowing fall foliage through the trees.
+Drive up to Camden Hills State Park and enjoy a network of easy-to-moderate hiking trails to witness the glowing fall foliage through the trees.

-Camden has several excellent restaurants, but two favorites include The Waterfront for fresh local seafood and Marriner’s Restaurant for the best Maine blueberry pancakes!
+Camden has several excellent restaurants, but two favorites include The Waterfront Restaurant for fresh local seafood and Buttermilk Kitchen at Marriner’s for the best Maine blueberry pancakes!

 The vibrant fall foliage surrounds the blue water and boats in the harbor in Camden, Maine.